imLinguin/nile/README.md

 # Purpose
 This is my attempt to make Amazon Games useful for Linux users, who want to play titles obtained thanks to [Prime](https://prime.amazon.com) membership.

+# Dependencies
+## Arch, Manjaro etc..
+`sudo pacman -Sy pyqt5 python-pycryptodome python-zstandard python-requests`
+## Ubuntu
+`sudo apt install python3-pyqt5 python3-pycryptodome python3-requests python-zstd`
+## With pip
+> Do this after cloning the repo and cd into the directory

+`pip3 install -r requirements.txt`

+# Installation
+Currently app is not packaged in any way so here are a few steps to download it:

+- Clone repo using git or download the ZIP `git clone https://github.com/imLinguin/nile`
+- CD into the directory `cd nile`
+- Login `./bin/nile auth --login`
+- Have fun

 # Contributing